Skip to main content

 Here is how ChainTax classifies the most common DeFi protocols, based on HMRC guidance and conservative tax treatment:

-The root problem is that most crypto tax tools work from token movements, not transaction intent.
+A common failure mode is working from token movements, not transaction intent.
 They see tokens leave and tokens arrive.
 They don't understand why.

 This means:

-- LP fee collection gets merged with LP removal — income and capital gains lumped together as a single event.
+• LP fee collection gets merged with LP removal, with income and capital gains lumped together as a single event.

-ChainTax reads the contract address, method signature, and decoded event logs of every transaction.
+ChainTax reads the contract address, method signature, and decoded event logs of supported transactions.
 It knows that Minter.mint() on Curve is a reward claim, not a token purchase.
-It knows that Pool.supply() on Aave is a deposit, not a swap.
-Classification at the contract level is the only way to get the tax treatment right.
+It knows that Pool.supply() on Aave is a deposit, not an ordinary swap, then applies the disclosed current-period treatment or leaves missing evidence for review.
+Contract recognition is evidence for the analysis; it does not replace the legal analysis.

 The compounding cost of misclassification

-- Income reported as capital gains (or vice versa) goes on the wrong tax form.
+3. Income reported as capital gains (or vice versa) goes on the wrong tax form.
 HMRC can challenge returns where income appears on SA108 instead of SA100.
+The split also changes when you pay: income feeds payments on account; gains never do.

 Real numbers

 A DeFi user with 50 Aave deposits, 30 bridge transactions, and 20 staking harvests across a tax year has 100 transactions that need correct classification.
-If those 100 are all treated as capital gains (the default for most tools), the user is potentially over-reporting gains by tens of thousands of pounds — and under-reporting income.
+If those 100 are all treated as capital gains, the user is potentially over-reporting gains by tens of thousands of pounds, and under-reporting income.

 See exactly how your DeFi activity is classified

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules can change, and individual circumstances vary.
 Always consult a qualified tax adviser before filing your Self Assessment return.
-HMRC guidance referenced: CRYPTO10100, CRYPTO22100, CRYPTO21200, CRYPTO22400.
+HMRC guidance referenced: CRYPTO10100, CRYPTO22100, CRYPTO21200.
 CGT rates shown are for 2024/25 onward (18%/24% from 30 October 2024).
-DeFi income treatment based on HMRC's general staking guidance — protocol-specific positions may evolve.
+DeFi income treatment based on HMRC's general staking guidance, and protocol-specific positions may evolve.

 Related articles